helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 Optional<ContactLabel> findLabel(long id);
 ```

-When the annotation specifies a mapper class, it selects that exact service
+When the annotation names a mapper class, Helidon resolves that exact service
 type.
-The marker form `@Jdbc.RowMapper` selects a service by the exact
+The marker form `@Jdbc.RowMapper` resolves the exact
-`JdbcClient.RowMapper<T>` contract and follows normal Service Registry
+`JdbcClient.RowMapper<T>` contract according to normal Service Registry
 preference.
-Repository activation fails if the requested mapper is unavailable.
+Repository activation fails when no suitable mapper is available.

-Use `Row.get` for a required column and `Row.optional` for a nullable column.
+During the callback, `Row.get` reads a required column and `Row.optional` reads
-Both methods accept a column label or a one-based column index.
-Column label
+a nullable column.
+Both methods accept a column label or an index whose
-lookup ignores case and fails when the requested label is missing or ambiguous.
+numbering begins at one.
+Column label lookup ignores case and fails when the
-Access by index does not resolve labels, so duplicate labels in other columns
+requested label is missing or ambiguous.
+Access by index does not resolve
-do not affect it.
-Read all values before `map` returns.
-The row is valid only
+labels, so duplicate labels in other columns do not affect it.
+The row remains
-during the mapper call and only on the callback thread.
-Return a non-null value
+valid only for the duration of the callback and only on the callback thread, so
+the mapped result must contain all required values and must not depend on the
-that does not depend on the row or its JDBC resources.
+row or its JDBC resources.

-A singleton repository can invoke its mapper concurrently.
-The mapper must
+A singleton repository can call its mapper concurrently, so the mapper needs
-therefore be stateless or safe for concurrent use.
-Helidon propagates
+to be stateless or otherwise safe for concurrent calls.
+A runtime exception
-application mapper exceptions unchanged.
+raised by the mapper reaches the repository operation boundary unchanged.
+If
+the failure then crosses a managed local transaction boundary, the transaction
+provider can report a `TxException` with the mapper exception as its cause.

 ## Return Generated Keys

-Add `@Jdbc.GeneratedKeys` to an insert or update that returns values generated
+An insert or update can return values generated by the database when its method
-by the database.
-If the annotation does not list column names, Helidon requests
+declares `@Jdbc.GeneratedKeys`.
+Without column names in the annotation, Helidon
-the driver's default keys.
-To request specific columns, list them in the
+requests the driver's default keys.
+Column names in the annotation identify
-annotation:
+specific keys:

 ```java
 @Jdbc.Statement("""